tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 If you've ever had the opportunity to watch someone use your documentation in a lab, but it can be pretty eye-opening.
 A few years ago I worked at a company that had a usability lab.
 It was actually left over from the previous company that inhabited the building.
 At some point our company formed a usability team and started to do some testing in the room.

 Usability labs are set up similar to interrogation rooms, with one-way mirrored glass separating two rooms.
-On one side, the participants uses a computer, often following prompts from a usability tester.
+On one side, the participant uses a computer, often following prompts from a usability tester.
 In the other room, behind the mirrored glass, the designers, engineers, program managers, and other stakeholders eagerly watch the participants fumble and act like "idiots."

 <img src="../media/rasters/usability_lab.jpg"/>